Reverse Polish Notation (RPN)

 1000 [X] 1.02 [X] [OPEN PARENTHESIS] 1.05 [^] 2 [CLOSE PARENTHESIS] [X] [OPEN PARENTHESIS] 1.02 [^] 2 [CLOSE PARENTHESIS] [EQUALS]

-In an RPN calculator, the simplest way to enter this function would be:
+With a reverse polish notation calculator, the simplest way to enter this function would be:

 1000 [ENTER] 1.02 [X] 1.05 [ENTER] 2 [yx] [X] 1.02 [ENTER] 2 [yx] [X]

 The RPN calculator uses 3 fewer strokes than the infix calculator, which saves time and is more efficient in the long run.
-Additionally, the user must remember the stack of parenthesis applied in the infix calculator, which can become burdensome for longer calculations.
+Additionally, the user must remember the stack of parentheses applied in the infix calculator, which can become burdensome for longer calculations.
 An RPN calculator can perform parenthetical functions retroactively.